Skip to main content

 Overview

 Custom MCP (Model Context Protocol) servers extend what coding agents can do by giving them access to external tools and data sources.
-Define them in the Blocks dashboard using a JSON configuration object, and reference global environment variables to inject secrets at runtime.
+Add the MCP server once at the workspace level, define it with a JSON configuration object, reference global environment variables for secrets, and then choose which agents can use it.
 Configure custom MCP servers at Dashboard → Settings → MCP Servers.
 MCP servers are workspace-wide and can be enabled or disabled per agent.
+Custom MCP servers empty state

 {